onkaira/data-integration/README.md

 data-integration
 ================

-Projetct : Integration and interrogation of heterogeneous data.
+Project : Integration and interrogation of heterogeneous data.

 this project was created during my master degree for educational purpose.